roman-milk/roman-milk.github.io/nude-melissa.md

  "Tea and toast, Dad!
 Then we can talk."

  Following brisk activity at the kitchen counter, father and daughter sat at the round table set in one corner of the room, Eammon seated on the curved, moulded plastic bench, with Melissa on one of the spindle-legged chairs, the bulk of the caravan behind her.
-Report_Story #5